Anderson acceleration with approximate calculations: applications to scientific computing: Numerical results

 Figure~\ref{fig:Boltzmann} reports the iteration count and computation time required for each compared solver at various matter densities.
 These reported results are averaged over 30 runs.
 Figure~\ref{fig:Boltzmann_Iter} confirms that AA and Alternating AA require significantly fewer iterations to reach the prescribed $10^{-10}$ relative tolerance than the Picard iteration, especially for problems at higher densities (more stiff).
 Randomized Alternating AA essentially resembles the iteration counts of Alternating AA, while the Subselected Alternating AA requires much higher iteration counts than other AA variants.
 Figure~\ref{fig:Boltzmann_Time} illustrates that AA actually takes more computation time than Picard iteration, which indicates that the additional cost of solving least-squares problems outweighs the reduction of iteration counts.
-Alternating AA lowers the computation time of AA by reducing the frequency of solving the least-squares problems, and Randomized Alternating AA further improves the computation time by approximating the least-squares solution with solution to a sparsely projected smaller problem.
+Alternating AA lowers the computation time of AA by reducing the frequency of solving the least-squares problems, and Randomized Alternating AA further improves the computation time by approximating the least-squares solution with solution to a sparsely projected smaller problem. {The results reported in Table~\ref{tab:LS_eval_time_ratio_Boltzmann} confirm the conjecture above by showing that, on average, the computation time for solving the least-squares problems in AA ($t_{\text{LS}}$) is indeed higher than the computation time for evaluating the fixed-point operator ($t_{G}$) in this example.
+From Table~\ref{tab:LS_eval_time_ratio_Boltzmann}, the ratio, ${t_{\text{LS}}}/{t_{G}}$, is lowered in Alternating AA and is further reduced in the both the Subselected and Randomized Alternating AA solvers, which is reflected in the total computation time in Figure~\ref{fig:Boltzmann_Time} for solvers share similar iteration counts.}